dreamcatcher-tech/network/Inbox/2024-12-19 1315 stucks to get to the CRM.md

 I want to make a list of stucks that are required to create the CRM app for the trucking guys.

 1. making the vercel ui be able to take on standard widgets
+2. billing in the ui
+3. privy accounts in the ui